crucialfelix/atom-supercollider/README.md

 SuperCollider has a comprehensive Qt based gui toolkit.
 GUIs in SuperCollider Atom work just as they do with the SCIDE, they run in the separate language process:

-    Server.default.gui
+    Server.default.makeWindow

 ### Help files:

 cmd-shift-p  and type "open help file..."

-Or use the context menu (right-click)
+Or use the context menu (right-click) on the class name or method name to lookup.

 The help browser will open in a new window.